 Remember to keep your gumshield in its case and to wash it before and after each use to maintain cleanliness and reduce the chances of germs spreading from the rest of your sweaty kit.

-5. Groin Guard
+5. Pelvic Guard

 If you are planning on competing or sparring then we highly advise purchasing a groin protector.
 The area deserves a high amount of care and protection to ensure no long- or short-term damage occurs even if by accident.
 Women boxing competitively and those intending to do contact training should take the time to research the various kinds available to find one that offers them the best fit and protection.
 The groin guard is an essential piece of protective equipment and helps to safeguard the lower abdomen, uterus and ovaries from stray and accidental shot.
 We always recommend wearing protective equipment in contact training and sparring.